-In the case of a complaint against the dean of the faculty, his or her role in all phases of the grievance procedure will be assumed by the president.
+In the case of a complaint against the provost and dean of the faculty, his or her role in all phases of the grievance procedure will be assumed by the president.
 Similarly, the president's role as the officer to whom appeals are directed will be assumed by the board of trustees.

 c.
 The Hearing Board and Hearing.
 The Hearing Board shall be composed of three faculty members chosen by the chair of the Committee on Adjudication from among its members, and two students selected by the Committee on Discipline from among its members.
 The chair of the Committee on Adjudication will normally not sit on a Hearing Board in order to be available to serve on appeals should they arise.

 Each Hearing Board will elect its own chair.
 The chair of the Hearing Board will preside over the hearing, maintaining good order and recognizing who is to speak.
 He or she will be responsible for keeping a summary record of the proceeding.
 A verbatim transcript may be taken at the discretion of the chair, and will be taken if requested by a member of the Hearing Board or by either party to the dispute.

 A faculty or student member of the Hearing Board may be disqualified for bias or a conflict of interest in response to a challenge brought by one of the parties (or may deem himself or herself disqualified for either of the same reasons).
 The chair of the Committee on Adjudication shall decide any such challenge to a faculty member and shall appoint a replacement from among the members of that committee or, in exceptional cases where no alternative member is available, the Committee of Six will appoint a substitute from the faculty at large.
 The chair of the Committee on Discipline shall decide any such challenge to a student member and shall appoint a replacement from among the student members of that committee, or, in exceptional circumstances, where no alternative member of the committee is available, the College Council will appoint a substitute from the student body at large.